BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

     ``PyDO``, so that both versions can be installed simultaneously without any fancy footwork.
 13. The ``newfetch`` method of ``PyDO`` objects is new in PyDO2.
+14. The support of schema-qualified table names and optional guessing of table name from class name is new in PyDO2.